dirvine/data_chain/docs/data_blocks.md

 attribution of an initial creator of any digital information, regardless of copies existing and possibly altered slightly.

+### Structured data first version

+To strengthen the validity of mutable data (StructuredData) the first version (version 0) may be maintained in the chain.
+This will show age of such data, which may be particularly useful in types of mutable data that do not change ownership or indeed where network created elements (such as any currency) can be further validated.

 ## Archive node pointers

 The possibility for a group to not have an ability, even with Archive nodes to store all data may